tylerwillingham/resume/README.md

 ## Experience

-### Senior Software Engineer
+### Senior Software Engineer, Technical Lead
 **BiggerPockets** | July 2016 - Present
-Implement and maintain features in a Rails application with over 650k users.
+Support and lead agile engineering team.
+Implement and maintain features in a Rails application with over half of a million users.
 Introduced tooling to improve application performance and security.
 Assisted in the implementation and revision of agile processes to improve team effeciency.
 Mentored growing engineers on the importance of writing clean, maintainable code.
 Oversaw integration of React for more maintainable interactive components.
 Lead effort for major Rails version upgrade.